-Over 40 percent of the world’s population are internet users.
-Unfortunately, even with almost half of the population being online, there are still websites specifically restaurants out there that are badly designed.
+With over 4 billion of the world’s population being internet users (unfortunately, even with almost half of the population being online), there are still websites specifically restaurants out there that are badly designed.
 The idea is insane considering from a study conducted last year by Toast, 57 percent of people order food from a website and this overall, greatly improves your guest experience!
 A bad website will not only make you look awful online, this impression will also carry onto your business as a whole.

 If you noticed a decline in web traffic you could be a victim of bad web design.
 Let's take a look at reasons why your restaurant website design could be driving away customers: